ZaireWilson20/EazeTechnical/README.md

 ```
 dotnet run
 ```
-The API will be available at https://localhost:5001 by default.
+The API will be available at https://localhost:7130 and https://localhost:5279 by default.
 You can test the endpoints using tools like Postman or PowerShell.
 ### **Running the Tests**
 1. **Navigate to the test project directory:**